 - By the end of 2021, the programme working in collaboration with national and state authorities, will have developed the first inspection protocol for domestic work, as well as having promoted the establishment of the Institutional Coordination Mechanism of the National Care Strategy.
-Both the inspection model and the Coordination Mechanism of the first policy proposals of its type in Mexico.
+Both the inspection model and the Coordination Mechanism of the National Care Strategy will be the first policy proposals of its type in Mexico.